Combodo/iTop/readme.txt

 3) Select "Upgrade an existing iTop instance"
 4) Follow the instructions.

-5) If you were using tickets: CheckSLAForTickets.php has been deprecated in favour of cron.php - see section 2.3.
+5) If you were using tickets: CheckSLAForTickets.php (from 1.0 up to 1.0.2) has been deprecated in favour of cron.php - see section 2.3.

 2.5.
 Migrating from 0.9